Short Questions

 Motion:

-• Difference between Circular and rotatory motion:
+2. Difference between Circular and rotatory motion:

 Circular motion:

 Any turning as if on-axis is rotatory motion.
-Any rotatory motion where the radius of gyration, length and axis of rotation is fixed is circular motion.
+Any rotatory motion where the radius of gyration, length, and axis of rotation is fixed is circular motion.
 And that is the difference.
 Circular motion is just a special case of rotatory motion.
 That is, there is no fixed axis and radius restriction for rotatory motion.
-But there is for circular motion.
+But there is circular motion.

 For example, all planets have rotatory motion around their suns but most of the orbits are elliptical.
-Therefore, rotation axis and radius of gyration vary as they trek around.
+Therefore, the rotation axis and radius of gyration vary as they trek around.
 So, most, if not all, planets do not have circular motion.

-Gyration length:
+Note: Gyration length:

 A length that represents the distance in a rotating system between the point about which it is rotating and the point to and from which the transfer of energy has the maximum effect.

-• Difference between distance and displacement:
+3. Difference between distance and displacement:

-Distance Displacement
+Distance

 Length of the path between two points is called the distance between those points.
-Displacement is the shortest distance between two points which has magnitude and direction

-Distance is a scalar quantity Displacement is a vector quantity
+Distance is a scalar quantified displacement

 Distance is denoted by “S”.